 A short sentence or two explaining who you are and why you wanted to meet them is enough.
 Mention a presentation they have made or a paper they published.
 Academics love to be asked about their work.
 Neil Patel has some suggestions for coming up with a good elevator pitch at Quicksprout.

 Anytime you travel for a conference there will be opportunities to socialise with fellow conference attendees.
-Some will be official functions of the meeting, like a welcome dinner or drinks.
+Some will be official functions of the meeting, like a welcome dinner or networking events.
 Others will be more random, and driven by the social connections you have and the networking you are doing at the meeting itself.

 It is important to consider whether you will want to participate in these kinds of events.
 Firstly, informal gatherings running throughout the conference are great opportunities to network.
 You might find that you have more success in making new connections when everyone is feeling more relaxed.
 You might also bring back some great memories of meeting friends and colleagues and socialising together informally.